VA Education Benefits

 - Selected Reserve (Chapter 1606): Provides Montgomery GI Bill benefits to members of the Selected Reserve (Army Reserve, Air Force Reserve, Navy Reserve, Marine Corps Reserve, Coast Guard Reserve, Army National Guard, Air National Guard).

 - Reserve Educational Assistance Program (Chapter 1607): Provides reservists who were activated for at least 90 days with benefits or increased benefits.

 Post 9/11 GI Bill (Chapter 33)

 If you have completed at least 90 days of aggregate military service or were discharged with a service-related disability after 30 days since September 10, 2001, you may be eligible for the Post 9/11 GI Bill.
-Under this revised GI Bill, tuition and fee expenses are paid directly to the school, and students receive an additional stipend for books, supplies, and housing.
+Under this revised GI Bill, tuition expenses are paid directly to the school, and students receive an additional stipend for housing.
 If students are eligible for both the Montgomery GI Bill and the Post 9/11 GI Bill, they must choose which one to use.
-Speak with an Temple financial advisor to weigh which option would be the best fit for you.
+Speak with a Temple financial advisor to weigh which option would be the best fit for you.

 More information: http://www.benefits.va.gov/gibill/

 The Veteran’s Opportunity to Work (VOW) program enables veterans to transition more successfully into civilian life by expanding their training and educational opportunities.
 Technical colleges, including THE TEMPLE academies, tailor their programs to match market needs, making them a great place for veterans to start looking for eligible career programs.
 Learn more: http://www.benefits.va.gov/vow/